 The Hue-man Race

 The Hue-man Race is the Kids Dash mini version of national for-profit events like Run or Dye™ , the Color Run™, Rainbow Run™ and Color Me Rad™.
 Those events will not come to small communities because the profits aren’t sufficient.
 They return approximately 2% of their proceeds to local charities.
 They are 5 K events.
 The KidZone Community Foundation’s Kids Dash and the Hue-man Race will be returning all proceeds after expenses to physical activity and fitness programs for young people in our community.
-PLUS, for the first time, in 2017, The Hue-man Race will be using tempera paint applied to runners with super-soaker type devices.
-We will be using ColorationsR red, blue, green and yellow paint, which is described as a washable formula which “easily washes off skin, fabric, and surfaces with just soap and water” .
+PLUS, The Hue-man Race uses tempera paint applied to runners with super-soaker type devices.
+We use ColorationsR red, blue, green and yellow paint, which is described as a washable formula which “easily washes off skin, fabric, and surfaces with just soap and water” .
 That being said, beware that some fabrics may stain, especially with the red paint, according to organizers who have used this paint in their color races.
 Participants should wear clothes expecting that there may be permanent staining.
 It would be reasonable to bring a change of clothes and towels to protect the interior of vehicles on the way home.
 We suggest sunglasses or swim goggles to protect the eyes.
 Our colorists are instructed to aim for the body below the face.
 However, in past Hue-man Races, kids would often dive and roll on the tarps protecting the colorizing area (they are kids, after all).
 We will have large plastic bags available for children and or their soiled clothes.

 The Colorations R paint is made in the USA and is AP certified*.
 The paint is free of latex, dairy, casein, egg, gluten, peanut, tree nut and soy.